-Penalty: Revocation stayed, 5 year probation, psychological evaluation and
+Penalty: Revocation stayed, 5 year 5-year probation, psychological

-2960(o); 726 ANY ACT OF SEXUAL ABUSE, OR SEXUAL RELATIONS WITH A PATIENT OR FORMER PATIENT WITHIN TWO YEARS FOLLOWING TERMINATION OF THERAPY, OR SEXUAL MISCONDUCT THAT IS SUBSTANTIALLY RELATED TO THE QUALIFICATIONS, FUNCTIONS OR DUTIES OF A PSYCHOLOGIST OR PSYCHOLOGICAL ASSISTANT OR REGISTERED PSYCHOLOGIST.
+2960(o); 726;729 ANY ACT OF SEXUAL ABUSE, OR SEXUAL RELATIONS WITH A PATIENT OR FORMER PATIENT WITHIN TWO

+YEARS FOLLOWING TERMINATION OF THERAPY, OR SEXUAL MISCONDUCT THAT IS SUBSTANTIALLY RELATED TO THE QUALIFICATIONS, FUNCTIONS OR DUTIES OF A PSYCHOLOGIST OR PSYCHOLOGICAL ASSISTANT OR REGISTERED PSYCHOLOGIST.

-Penalty: When a finding of sexual misconduct occurs, revocation or surrender of license/registration and/or denial of application for license or registration MUST be the penalty ordered by the Administrative Law Judge.
+Penalty: When a finding of sexual misconductor exploitation occurs, revocation or surrender of license/registration and/or denial of application for license or registration MUST be the penalty ordered by the Administrative Law Judge.